IEA-Paris/PPIAS/content/articles/brains-that-pull-the-triggers/3rd-conference-on-syndrome-e/SynE3_2017_03_how-ordinary-people-become-violent.md

 Theory, cross-national data, and neural data combine to suggest that dehumanization and frustration are risk factors for violence.

-<Youtube yt="c9xH7OXiv6s" caption="How Ordinary People Become Violent: Frustration and Dehumanization" start="false" stop="false"></Youtube>
+<Youtube yt="c9xH7OXiv6s" caption="How Ordinary People Become Violent: Frustration and Dehumanization"></Youtube>